-SCI 201: Environmental Science (2 units)
+SCI 201 Environmental Science: (2 units)

-Course looks at the earth as an ecosystem composed of biological, chemical, and physical systems.
-Focus is on the interaction of these systems with each other and with human population, technology, and production.
+This introductory course offers an interdisciplinary perspective of the earth as an ecosystem composed of biological, chemical, and physical systems.
+The focus of this course is on the interaction of these systems with each other and with human population, technology, and production.
 Students should acquire the fundamentals of a scientific understanding of the ecological implications of human activities.
 Specific topics treated within the context of ecosystem analysis include energy flows, nutrient cycles, pollution, resource use, climate changes, species diversity, and population dynamics.
-Hours: 54 hours LEC
+Prerequisite: None.

-SCI 202: Nutrition and Metabolism (3 units)
+SCI 202 Nutrition: (3 units)